 The second number in the ratio is the maximum percentage of your gross monthly income that can be applied to housing costs and recurring debt.
 Recurring debt includes things like vehicle payments, child support and monthly credit card payments.

 - Gross monthly income of $3,500 x .28 = $980 can be applied to housing

 - Gross monthly income of $3,500 x .36 = $1,260 can be applied to recurring debt plus housing expenses

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, use this Mortgage Loan Qualifying Calculator.
+If you want to calculate pre-qualification numbers on your own income and expenses, use this Mortgage Loan Qualifying Calculator.

-Remember these ratios are just guidelines.
-We will be thrilled to go over pre-qualification to help you figure out how large a mortgage loan you can afford.
+Don't forget these ratios are just guidelines.
+We will be thrilled to go over pre-qualification to help you figure out how much you can afford.

 VSI Home Lending can answer questions about these ratios and many others.
 Give us a call at (260) 338-2561.